 Sage POWER R8 Fly Rod Review / Model-by-Model Comparison - Maybe Sage Dies a Slow Death for the Sake of Private Equity Profits

 The Sage Igniter series was in the lineup for a long time and overdue for an update, which is where the new Power R8 fits in.
-The lineage of this rod series is likely more derived from the R8 generation than it is a descendant of the Igniter.
+The lineage of this rod series is likely, as the name implies, derived from the R8 generation more so than it is a descendant of the Igniter.
 Probably why they didn't call it the "Igniter 2" or what I had suggested to them a long time ago, an "Igniter Salt" rod series which would offer much more power than the standard all-around saltwater offering of the Salt R8.
 That would address some customer complaints that the Salt R8 is too soft (although I don't think so, it's a very good rod).
-With powerful rods from brands such as G. Loomis, the Winston Air 2 MAX, and now the new Thomas & Thomas Exocett 88 (my favorite), we can see what strong competition the Power R8 is up against.
-How will it stack up?
-The more important question is should you even buy it at all?
-There are lots of great options from friendlier fly rod brands.

 Did you know that as of 2025, no fly shop is allowed to sell RIO or SAGE products on Amazon or ebay anymore?
 Yep.
 Not even a pack of leaders.
 Only they are allowed to sell there (direct to consumers).
 No fly shops allowed.
 And if you do it, they'll just remove you as a dealer.
 Does that sound fair?
 Does it sound like they support fly shops?
 Nah.
 Not anymore.

 Sadly the Sage POWER R8 Review really comes down to the questionable direction of that company and their parent company Far Bank, and also that company's parent company, a private equity firm.
 Following all that?
 I write my opinions in reviews so customers can make a buying decision with as much information or feedback as possible, often it's information they can't find elsewhere online but which many fly shops might be willing to tell you in person.
+Support your local fly shop (if you have one).
+Remember to support independent fly shops as it benefits you and them, and helps advance the sport of fly fishing.

 When you buy a fly rod, you want to know that the company has integrity and is still going to be the same one you heard so many great things about, later on when you need a warranty repair or some product help in a few years.
 Sadly it doesn't look like that's the direction Sage is going now.
 Their new management has made a lot of questionable decisions, in my opinion, which negatively impact fly shops and also customers.